Keyfactor/iis-orchestrator/readme_source.md

 CONFIG ELEMENT | VALUE | DESCRIPTION
 --|--|--
-Name | WinSql | Display name for the store type (may be customized) Short Name| WinSql | Short display name for the store type Custom Capability | Leave Unchecked | Store type name orchestrator will register with.
+Name | Windows SQL Server Certificate| Display name for the store type (may be customized) Short Name| WinSql | Short display name for the store type Custom Capability | Leave Unchecked | Store type name orchestrator will register with.
 Check the box to allow entry of value Supported Job Types | Inventory, Add, Remove | Job types the extension supports